sathishkumarpkd/sathishkumarpkd/README.md

 - 👋 Hi, I’m @sathishkumarpkd
-- 👀 I’m interested in AWS Cloud,Spring Boot,Microservices,API etc.
+- 👀 I’m interested in AWS Cloud,Docker,Kubernetes,Spring Boot,Microservices,API etc.

 <!---
 sathishkumarpkd/sathishkumarpkd is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.